 Purpose: This task includes time charged to planning activities for non-single occupancy travel.
 Those modes include public transportation, transportation disadvantaged, bicycle, pedestrian, trails.
-Other planning activities in this task include freight planning, and regional coordination of contiguous MPOs.
+Other planning activities in this task include freight planning, regional coordination of contiguous MPOs, and other project management activities.
 Regional planning activities include managing the Transportation Regional Incentive Program (TRIP) process through ECRC as the Regional Transportation Area.
-The transit system will be using \$250,000 in FTA 5307 funds for plans and studies as needed.
-In FY 2024, \$176,500 in FTA 5307 funds will be used for the development of the Transit Strategic Plan.
 This task will also include special planning studies as needed such as Corridor Management Plans.
-A Bicycle/Pedestrian/Trails Master Plan Update will begin FY 2025.
-This will be a major update to the TPO's 2011 Bicycle Pedestrian Plan, while also including the addition of a Trail planning element.
-This plan will identify bicycle, pedestrian, and trail projects with priorities associated with them.
-The Regional Pedestrian and Bicycle committee and a Local Bike/Ped/Trail Working Group will be utilized during the plan development as public engagement groups.
+The South Navy Boulevard Corridor Management Plan, funded by Escambia County, is scheduled to begin in FY 2025.
+TPO staff, while not having an active role, will provide support as this is a major corridor in the TPO area.
+The Pace Boulevard Corridor Management Plan will also begin in FY 2025.
+This plan will identify operational, safety, and access management improvements needed to support all modes of transportation including roadway capacity, public transit, and bicycle and pedestrian movements.
+This task also includes technical assistance to the local transit agency (ECAT).
+ECAT will be utilizing FTA 5307 funds for their Major Transit Development Plan (TDP) Update and a MicroTransit Area Study.